 What Survives When Reality Is Under Threat?

-I recently spoke with an incredible woman named Alicia Partnoy.
+Recently, I spoke with an incredible woman named Alicia Partnoy.

 Alicia, as my 13-year-old daughter would say, is a “Grade-A-baddie.”

-She wrote poems, scraps of memory, fragments of witness.
+Little poems, scraps of memory, fragments of witness.
 All of them breadcrumbs…something that people could point to…and eventually follow.

 As someone who nerds out on brand & culture, hearing Alicia’s story made me realize how small a word like “content” is.
 “Content” is a fine catch-all, but Alicia was doing more with her writing.